-3.39 Scarborough has a higher percentage of 'owned: owned outright' properties than at the regional and national level.
-This is likely to be for the same reasons as the higher than average proportion of flats identified previously.
-The Housing Market Assessment also suggests that it could in part be due to the attraction of this area as a place to retire to, with people coming to the area having been in the property market for some time and being in a position to buy a property outright.

-- 3.40 Overall, based on survey evidence, the tenure profile of Scarborough Borough shows that 65.6% of occupied dwellings are owner-occupied, 21.3% are private rented (including tied accommodation), 12.2% are rented from a social housing provider and 0.9% are intermediate tenure dwellings. - 3.41 Owner occupation is prevalent across the sub areas, with the rural sub areas having the higher proportions of this tenure.
-Rental properties, both social and private, tend to be focused in the urban sub areas such as the Scarborough and Whitby sub areas. - 3.42 According to the Household Survey 2015, the proportion of owner occupied dwellings is highest in Cayton (86.1%) and Seamer (84.0%); private renting in Ramshill (52.8%) and Castle (49.7%); and social renting in Eastfield (40.3%) and Woodlands (37.5%).
+- 3.36 Scarborough has a higher percentage of 'owned: owned outright' properties than at the regional and national level.
+The main reason for this is likely linked to the age profile of the area which has a high proportion of 60 plus residents; either persons who have lived and worked in the area (and paid off their mortgage) or those who have decided to retire to the coast and purchase a property outright. - 3.37 Overall, based on survey evidence, the tenure profile of Scarborough Borough shows that 65.6% of occupied dwellings are owner-occupied, 21.3% are private rented (including tied accommodation), 12.2% are rented from a social housing provider and 0.9% are intermediate tenure dwellings. - 3.38 Owner occupation is prevalent across the sub areas, with the rural sub areas having the higher proportions of this tenure.
+Rental properties, both social and private, tend to be focused in the urban sub areas such as the Scarborough and Whitby sub areas. - 3.39 According to the Household Survey 2015, the proportion of owner occupied dwellings is highest in Cayton (86.1%) and Seamer (84.0%); private renting in Ramshill (52.8%) and Castle (49.7%); and social renting in Eastfield (40.3%) and Woodlands (37.5%).